The most important thing to know while exploring our blog is the amount of added sugar that a tween/teen can eat on a daily basis.

 On our blog, we’ll always represent one day’s worth of added sugar with this blue box.
 That way, you’ll know just how much sugar you are SUPPOSED to be eating versus just how much sugar are in those tasty treats you ARE eating.

-In 2010 the U.S. Department of Agriculture (USDA) did a study about how much sugar teens, women, and men should eat in a day.
-They discovered that women/teens should have 100 calories a day come from added sugar.
+In 2010 the American Heart Association released guidelines about how much sugar teens, women, and men should eat in a day.
+They discovered that women/teens should have no more than 100 calories a day come from added sugar.
 We did a simple conversion, and found that 1 gram of sugar has 4 calories.
+And recently, the World Health Organization revised their recommendations for added sugars downward.
+They also believe that adults should have less than 25 grams of added sugar per day.

 Ried D. and Daniel C.